Asmodeus: Quran and exegesis

-Asmodeus become a central figure in exegesis of the Quranic verse Surah 38:34: "We allowed Solomon to be seduced by temptation, and we cast a body upon his seat.
+Islamic exegesis (tafsīr) commentary about Asmodeus are abundant in Medieval Islam.
+Asmodeus became a central figure in of the Quranic Ṣād verse : "We allowed Solomon to be seduced by temptation, and we cast a body upon his seat.
 Then he repented."
+Tabari (224–310 AH; 839–923 AD) identifies the body mentioned in the verse as a shaytan in both his Annals of al-Tabari as well as his tafseer.